¡Qué Chimba! 79 Cool Colombian Slang Words You’ve Gotta Know

 Emberracarse is another variation of berraco (a word that was on this list, do you remember its meaning?).

-Colombians use it depict angry people.
+Colombians use it to depict angry people.

 Ella se emberracó porque llegué muy tarde. — She was angry because I arrived too late.